joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2021/03/29/world/middleeast/suez-canal-photos.html?searchResultPosition=1

 **Ship Stuck in the Suez Canal Is Now Partially Refloated**\
-`After blocking the Suez Canal for almost a week, the Ever Given container ship has been partially dislodged.
-However, efforts to fully refloat the large ship are likely to continue for some time, according to the authorities.`\
+`After blocking the Suez Canal for almost a week, the Ever Given container ship has been partially dislodged.`\
 https://nytimes.com/video/world/middleeast/100000007679905/suez-canal-shipping-container-partially-refloated.html?searchResultPosition=2

 **Watch Live: Day 1 of the Derek Chauvin Trial**\